-With Morales being in Cuba at the time according to his personnel file, and one of his specialties being Underwater Demolition, it does not take a rocket scientist to infer that Morales could have been and probably was involved in this heinous act of terrorism.
+With Morales operating in Cuba at the time according to his personnel file, and one of his specialties being Underwater Demolition, it does not take a rocket scientist to infer that Morales could have been and probably was involved in this heinous act of terrorism.
 Perhaps the timing of this next document is not a coincidence, where any documents contained in his personnel file were effectively blocked to “any external inquirer”.

 Bay of Pigs

 One of the most revealing documents which mention Morales is this one from the FBI dated 9 May 1961, which places the entire blame for the failure of the Bay Of Pigs invasion squarely on the shoulders of the CIA and Morales.
-This suggests that the extreme hatred the exile Cuban community developed for JFK, where they blamed him for the Bay of Pigs debacle, had to have been influenced by the CIA.
+This suggests that the extreme hatred the exiled Cuban community developed for JFK, where they blamed him for the Bay of Pigs debacle, had to have been influenced by the CIA.
 The obvious purveyor of this disinformation would have been, of course, David Sanchez Morales.
-Noel Twyman, the author of “Bloody Treason” pg456, breaks down Morales state of mind: “Morales was in the air above the Bay of Pigs invasion helplessly watching his friends on the beach being slaughtered because, Morales thought, John Kennedy was a traitorous coward.”
+Noel Twyman, the author of “Bloody Treason” pg456, breaks down Morales’s state of mind: “Morales was in the air above the Bay of Pigs invasion helplessly watching his friends on the beach being slaughtered because, Morales thought, John Kennedy was a traitorous coward.”

 This hatred was of such magnitude that Cuban exiles were openly and brazenly talking about assassinating Kennedy during his trip to Miami in November 1963.
 This one dated 16 November 1963 was anonymously mailed to the Chief of Police in Miami: